BorgwardtLab/fMRI_Cubical_Persistence/README.md

 ## Embedding experiment

-To reproduce Figure 3a, 3b, 3c, and 3d, please run the following
+Due to the size restrictions, we cannot include the raw data required for the `baseline-tt` and `baseline-pp` data sets.
+If you want to reproduce these results, please take a look at our [OSF Project](https://osf.io/e86js/?view_only=7300c960263944f2b0115dd8cfac1203) and download the code from there.
+Note that this does **not** apply to the topological summary statistics; these summaries are sufficiently small such that we can 'ship' them with the code.

-commands:
+That being said, to reproduce Figure 3a, 3b, 3c, and 3d, please run the following commands:

-    # For `baseline-tt`:
+    # For `baseline-tt` (see comments above concerning the data):
     python embed_baseline_autocorrelation.py ../results/baseline_autocorrelation/brainmask/*.npz

-    # For `baseline-pp`:
+    # For `baseline-pp` (see comments above converning the data):
     python embed_baseline_autocorrelation.py ../results/baseline_autocorrelation_parcellated/brainmask/*.npz

     # For the topological summary statistics; notice that